Kolkata Knight Riders: 2012

 The 2019 IPL saw Virat Kohli scoring 84 off 49 and AB de Villiers scoring 63 off 32, taking RCB to a total of 205/3.
-KKR had a strong start scoring 28/0 in 1.3 overs before losing wickets at regular intervals and having their run rate reduced.
+KKR had a strong start, scoring 28/0 in 1.3 overs, before losing wickets at regular intervals and having their run rate reduced.
 They were 139/4 in 15.5 overs.
-Dinesh Karthik and Andre Russell however brought back the chase on control.
-Karthik got out scoring 19 off 15, leaving KKR at 153/5 in 17 overs.
+However, Dinesh Karthik and Andre Russell brought back the chase under control.
+Karthik got out after scoring 19 off 15, leaving KKR at 153/5 in 17 overs.
 Andre Russell, however, took KKR over the line as he scored 48 off 13, hitting Mohammed Siraj for 23 runs in one over.

-In the next match, RCB struck back as Virat Kohli made his 5th IPL century scoring 100 runs in 58 balls only.
+In the next match, RCB struck back as Virat Kohli made his 5th IPL century, scoring 100 runs in 58 balls only.
 Moeen Ali scored 66 runs in only 28 balls as RCB scored 213 runs.
-For KKR, Nitish Rana scored 85 off 46 and Andre Russell scored 65 off 25, taking the game to the wire.
+For KKR, Nitish Rana scored 85 off 46 and Andre Russell scored 65 off 25, taking the game down to the wire.
 However, RCB won the match by 10 runs, with Virat Kohli being Man of the Match.

+In 2020, RCB won both the matches played between them.

+In the 2021 IPL, RCB won the 1st match between them by 38 runs in Chennai.
+However, in the reverse fixtures held in the UAE, KKR bowled RCB all out for 92 runs.
+In response, KKR chased the target with 9 wickets and with 10 overs to spare.
+The two teams then met again in the eliminator, which KKR won thanks to the heroics of Sunil Narine with both the bat and the ball, taking crucial wickets of the likes of Virat Kohli, Glenn Maxwell and AB de Villiers and then going on to smash 3 consecutive sixes off Dan Christian helping KKR win by 4 wickets.

+In 2022, RCB won the sole match played between them.